NCHUNKE-TEMBOH/Administrative-Health-Record-Management-System/DOCKER_SUMMARY.md

-# 🐳 PulseCare Docker Deployment Summary
+# 🐳 medicare Docker Deployment Summary

 ## ✅ Successfully Dockerized

-The PulseCare Hospital Management System has been successfully containerized with Docker and is ready for production deployment.
+The medicare Health Record Management System has been successfully containerized with Docker and is ready for production deployment.

 ## 📦 What's Included